dhruv-college/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS**

-Thus the implementation SISO shift register and validating their functionality using their functional tables in quartus II in verilog programming
+Thus the implementation SISO shift register and validating their functionality using their functional tables in quartus II in verilog programming.